fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/search_filters.md

     * If the country code is *not* `USA`, all further parameters can be ignored.
     * A special country code - `FOREIGN` - represents all non-US countries.
 * **state** - a 2 character string abbreviation for the state or territory
+* **city** - string city name
+  * If no `state` is provided, this will return results for all cities in any state with the provided name
+* **zip** - a 5 digit string indicating the postal area to search within.
 * **county** - a 3 digit FIPS code indicating the county
     * If `county` is provided, a `state` must always be provided as well.
     * If `county` is provided, a `district` value *must never* be provided.
-* **district** - a 2 character code indicating the original congressional district, before any redistricting
+* **district_original** - a 2 character code indicating the original congressional district, before any redistricting
     * If `district` is provided, a `state` must always be provided as well.
     * If `district` is provided, a `county` *must never* be provided.
 * **district_current** - a 2 character code indicating the current congressional district, after any redistricting
     * If `district_current` is provided, a `state` must always be provided as well.
     * If `district_current` is provided, a `county` *must never* be provided.

 ## Keyword Search